ishapatil1611-afk/AI-Resume-Screening-System-final/README.md

 # 🎯 AI Resume Screening & Candidate Ranking System

-An advanced AI-powered web application that automates resume screening and intelligently ranks candidates based on job requirements using Natural Language Processing (NLP) and Machine Learning techniques.
+(A sample resume data set is provided in the files named: "Resume.csv") An advanced AI-powered web application that automates resume screening and intelligently ranks candidates based on job requirements using Natural Language Processing (NLP) and Machine Learning techniques.

 ---